 Include Threat Modelling

 When developing and integrating security practices, it is important to think like an attacker and consider different methods hackers might use to access the application and exploit privileges.
-One practice of doing this right is to consider Threat Modelling that enables organizations to anticipate the attacker’s actions and help identify the right security controls.
+One practice of doing this right is considering Threat Modelling, which enables organizations to anticipate the attacker’s actions and help identify the right security controls.

 Threat modeling also shows how the application behaves when under attack, allowing efficient threat mitigation and counteractions in the event of an ongoing attack.